• Home

 b.
 The competitor may start and stop their throw and it will not count as an attempt provided the implement does not leave their hand

-and the competitor has committed no foul.
+committed no foul.
 If the competitor desires to set the implement down or step out of trig area, they may do

 so only with the judge’s permission.